BenoitEasytransac/LexikJWTAuthenticationBundle/Resources/doc/index.rst

 Working with CORS requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is more of a Symfony related topic, but see :doc:`Working with CORS requests </4-cors-requests>`
-document to get a quick explanation on handling CORS requests.
+This is more of a Symfony related topic, but see `Working with CORS requests <./4-cors-requests.rst>`__ document to get a quick explanation on handling CORS requests.

 Impersonation
 ~~~~~~~~~~~~~